In addition to the following articles, here are some extra tips that might help with your login issues

 Are you using a supported internet browser?

-Consultation Manager’s preferred internet browser is Mozilla Firefox, followed by Google Chrome.
+Consultation Manager’s preferred internet browser is Google Chrome or Mozilla Firefox.
 These are available for free download.

 Have you checked your Junk inbox?

 Sometimes Consultation Manager’s automated emails will end up in your Junk inbox.
 If you are expecting an automated email and you have not received it, please take a moment to check your junk folder – there is a good chance it may be there!

 If this occurs, please take a moment to unblock all emails received from the domain.
 It will save any issues with this problem occurring in future.

 Finally, some organisations have extremely tight cyber security.
 If this sounds like it could be your workplace, there is a chance our domain name has been blacklisted or blocked i.e. you will not receive any emails from us.